 15. Use supplements with caution

-Some people swear by taking their vitamins and medications before bed, but I find that it keeps me awake.
+Some people swear by taking their vitamins and medications before bed, but you may find that it keeps you awake.
 Depending on the supplement, you may need to take it with food or in the morning.

 However, there are some supplements, like melatonin or vitamin B6, that are known sleep aids.